Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 - Loss of co-ordination

-If your older dog is having a seizure and you are fairly sure hypoglycemia is to blame, you can try rubbing some Karo syrup (or ice cream – NOT chocolate flavor) onto his gums in an effort to raise blood sugar.
+If your older dog is having a seizure and you are sure hypoglycemia is to blame, you can try rubbing some Karo syrup (or ice cream – NOT chocolate flavor – Haagen Dazs vanilla ice cream is a good choice) onto his gums to raise blood sugar.

 Don’t try to put the syrup/ice cream/your fingers inside his mouth, that’s dangerous for you both.